jembi/openshr/README.md

 4. Ensure there are no errors in the logs when loading concepts via liquibase when the cda-handler module starts, if there are you may need to start again...
 5. The SHR should be up and running, you will now need to set some global properties to get it to function correctly:
   * In the XDS-repository module settings, set the ws username and password to an admin user name and password

+## Repositories that make up the OpenSHR project

+The source code repositories the make up the OpenSHR project can be found here:

+* Infrastructure code (puppet and vagrant) that helps you get an environment setup - https://github.com/jembi/openmrs-shr-infrastructure
+* Module that exposes the XDS.b interface - https://github.com/jembi/openmrs-module-shr-xds-b-repository
+* Module that allows handlers to register support for different type of docuemnts - https://github.com/jembi/openmrs-module-shr-contenthandler
+* Module that supports handling of certain CDA documents - https://github.com/jembi/openmrs-module-shr-cdahandler
+* Module that support on-demand documents - https://github.com/jembi/openmrs-module-shr-odd
+* Module that provides ATNA audtit logging support - https://github.com/jembi/openmrs-module-shr-atna

 ## Performance tweaks